-Other Runs: if you're running and want to invite others to join you send out a group message with time, date, place & details to email@example.com
+Other Runs: if you're running and want to invite others to join you members can send out a group message with time, date, place & details to firstname.lastname@example.org

 As both beginners and long-timers we enjoy non-competitive weekly group activities hosted by individual members, as well as engaging in friendly competition and organizing and participating in local events, or travelling together to more distant events.
 We:

 promote participation in active, human-powered, endurance-based outdoor sports, particularly running;

 encourage, support and challenge each other as athletes and would be athletes of all ages and abilities;

 organize, and promote participation in, our own local events;